 The independent chair is not required to have any knowledge of the thesis or the discipline area.

-The independent chair can request an electronic copy of the thesis from the appropriate Faculty/School Graduate Office.
-He/she is not expected to read the thesis in detail.
+The independent chair can request an electronic copy of the thesis from the appropriate PGR Office.
+They are not expected to read the thesis in detail.

 The independent chair must attend the pre-oral meeting and have access to pre-oral report forms.